Keyword

 • This raster dataset represents input of impulsive anthropogenic sound in Europe Seas.
 Impulsive sounds are typically brief with a rapid rise time, i.e. a great change in amplitude over a short period of time.
 The main anthropogenic sources of impulsive underwater noise are typically impact pile driving for inshore and offshore construction, seismic exploration with airguns, explosions and sonar systems.
 The dataset was created by combining pulse-block-days (PBD) data from the ICES Registry (for HELCOM and OSPAR areas) and ACCOMBAS (for the Mediterranean Sea), resampled using the EEA 10 km grid.
 The dataset does not include the Black Sea.
 The temporal reference of this dataset is the period 2014-2016.
 The cell values have been transformed into a logarithmic scale (log10).
 This dataset has been prepared for the calculation of the combined effect index, produced for the ETC/ICM Report 4/2019 "Multiple pressures and their combined effects in Europe's seas" available on: https://www.eionet.europa.eu/etcs/etc-icm/etc-icm-report-4-2019-multiple-pressures-and-their-combined-effects-in-europes-seas-1.

 • This visualization product displays the size of litter in percent per net per year from specific protocols different from research and monitoring protocols.
 EMODnet Chemistry included the collection of marine litter in its 3rd phase.
 Before 2021, there was no coordinated effort at the regional or European scale for micro-litter.
 Given this situation, EMODnet Chemistry proposed to adopt the data gathering and data management approach as generally applied for marine data, i.e., populating metadata and data in the CDI Data Discovery and Access service using dedicated SeaDataNet data transport formats.
 EMODnet Chemistry is currently the official EU collector of micro-litter data from Marine Strategy Framework Directive (MSFD) National Monitoring activities (descriptor 10).
 A series of specific standard vocabularies or standard terms related to micro-litter have been added to SeaDataNet NVS (NERC Vocabulary Server) Common Vocabularies to describe the micro-litter.
 European micro-litter data are collected by the National Oceanographic Data Centres (NODCs).
 Micro-litter map products are generated from NODCs data after a test of the aggregated collection including data and data format checks and data harmonization.
 A filter is applied to represent only micro-litter sampled according to a very specific protocol such as the Volvo Ocean Race (VOR) or Oceaneye.
-To calculate percentages for each size, formula applied is: Size (%) = (∑number of particles of each size)*100 / (∑number of particles of all size) When the number of micro-litters was not filled or was equal to zero, it was not possible to calculate the percentage.
-Standard vocabularies for micro-litter size classes are taken from Seadatanet's H03 library (https://vocab.seadatanet.org/v_bodc_vocab_v2/search.asp?lib=H03 ).
-Different protocols with different degrees of precision were used to classify the sampled micro-litters.
-Consequently, on the map, the distribution of micro-litter in the size classes depends on the protocol applied during the survey.
-Warning: the absence of data on the map does not necessarily mean that they do not exist, but that no information has been entered in the National Oceanographic Data Centre (NODC) for this area.
+To calculate percentages for each size, formula applied is: Size (%) = (∑number of particles of each size)*100 / (∑number of particles of all size) When the number of microlitters was not filled or zero, the percentage could not be calculated.
+Standard vocabularies for microliter sizes are taken from Seadatanet's H03 library (https://vocab.seadatanet.org/v_bodc_vocab_v2/search.asp?lib=H03) Warning: the absence of data on the map doesn't necessarily mean that they don't exist, but that no information has been entered in the National Oceanographic Data Centre (NODC) for this area.